-When Parent Buddies have completed part 1 and part 2 consent forms they will be invited to the online training session with the study team which will comprise a total of 10 hours, plus 7 hours of independentlycompleted homework tasks.
+When Parent Buddies have completed part 1 and part 2 consent forms they will be invited to the online training session with the study team which will comprise a total of 10 hours, plus 7 hours of independently-completed homework tasks.
 The training will include short talks, practice role-plays, group discussion and homework review delivered by the team's Clinical Psychologist.
 They will learn about Parent Buddy expectations, goals and competencies, especially around safeguarding and setting boundaries with their Mentee, and not sharing information or contacting Mentees outside of the study remit and hours.
 At the end of the training sessions, the research team will assess competency levels and decide if the trainee has developed the necessary skills to become a Parent Buddy.
 This will include 1) attendance at training sessions 2) active involvement and demonstration of skills in training session activities 3) self-reflection about their new skills and training experience and demonstration of skills through a practice conversation (role play) in a 30-minute online assessment with the study team 4) self-reflection and 5) availability for supporting parents and attending supervision sessions.
 They will also need to complete a DBS Check and for the result to be clear.
 Parents will not be allocated to any Mentees until the research team have checked the DBS result and the Parent Buddies have successfully attended and completed the training.
 Successful Parent Buddies will be allocated a parent to support through AADAPT Online.
 Parent Buddies will only be allocated a maximum of two Mentees at any one time.
 Parent Buddies will record information on contact attempts with their Mentees.

-Once adolescent parent participants have consented (part 1 and 2) to take part and are confirmed as eligible, they will then have 4 weeks to complete the baseline measures (all questionnaires online and record Headcam footage at home) prior to randomisation.
-Headcam footage will be reviewed by the research team once received, unless the parent participant requests that the research team delete the data before it is viewed or transferred to the secure university system.
+Once adolescent parent participants have consented (part 1 and 2) to take part and are confirmed as eligible, they will then have 4 weeks to complete the online baseline measures prior to randomisation.
+Due to copyright restrictions, participants will have the choice to complete the PSI-SF questionnaire over the phone with the research team or have this posted to them with a pre-paid return envelope.